Icinga/icinga2/doc/14-features.md

 As you can see in the above example, most of the attributes are resource attributes that are shared across all emitted metrics, and are also OpenTelemetry related attributes.
-The only attributes that are specific to the OTLPMetrics Writer have `icinga2.` prefix like `icinga2.host.name` etc. The `state_check.perfdata` metric has an additional attribute `label` that corresponds to the perfdata label of the emitted metric point value.
+The only attributes that are specific to the OTLPMetrics Writer have `icinga2.` prefix like `icinga2.host.name` etc. The `state_check.perfdata` metric has an additional attribute `perfdata_label` that corresponds to the perfdata label of the emitted metric point value.
 Likewise, the `state_check.threshold` metric has two additional attributes `perfdata_label` and `threshold_type` that correspond to the perfdata label they belong to and the threshold type (warning, critical, min, max) respectively.

 ### Writing Performance Data Files <a id="writing-performance-data-files"></a>